How to Back Up Your BitLocker Recovery Key in Windows 11

 What is BitLocker?

-BitLocker is a built-in Windows feature that locks (encrypts) your drive to keep your files safe from others.
-It makes sure only you (or someone with the right password) can open your data.
+BitLocker is a built-in Windows feature that encrypts your drive, keeping your files safe.
+It ensures only you, or someone with the correct password, can access your data.

-Your BitLocker recovery key is a special 48-digit number.
-You need to keep it safe because you’ll need it to unlock your computer if Windows asks for it.
+Think of your BitLocker recovery key as a special 48-digit number.
+You’ll need it to unlock your computer if Windows prompts you for it.

 Why Back Up Your BitLocker Recovery Key?